pschaus/book_lepl1402/source/part3.rst

     }

+This method achieves its goal by iterating through the array and returning the index of the first occurrence of the target value.
+If the target value isn't present, it returns ``-1``.

-In this case, the number of steps the 'linearSearch' method takes to complete is heavily dependent on the position of the target value within the array.
-If the target value is near the beginning of the array, the 'linearSearch' method completes quickly.
+In this case, the number of steps the ``linearSearch()`` method takes to complete is heavily dependent on the position of the target value within the array.
+If the target value is near the beginning of the array, the ``linearSearch()`` method completes quickly.
 We call this the *best-case scenario*.

 Conversely, if the target value is at the end of the array or not present at all, the method must iterate through the entire array, which naturally takes more steps.
 We call this, the *worst-case scenario*.

-For other algorithms, the number of operations required is primarily determined by the input size rather than the input content.
+The execution of ``linearSearch()`` can thus greatly vary depending not only on the *size* of the input array, but also on the *content* of the input array.
+Other categories of algorithms will have a execution that is mostly determined by the input size, rather than the input content.
-This characteristic is exemplified by the 'sum' method we previously analyzed.
+This characteristic is exemplified by the ``sum()`` method we previously analyzed.

-The notation we are about to introduce for characterizing an algorithm's execution time should allow us to represent both the best and worst-case scenarios.
+The notation we are about to introduce for characterizing the execution time of an algorithm will allow us to represent both the best and worst-case scenarios.

-The Big-O, Big-Omega and Big-Theta Clases of Functions
+The Big-O, Big-Omega and Big-Theta classes of functions
 ----------------------------------------------------------